 - 11. Automobile insurers must file a report of the premiums for third party liability insurance written in the calendar year.
 Third party liability insurance premiums placed by automobile insurers with the Risk Sharing Pool (RSP) are not taxable at the time they are ceded to the RSP.
 The RSP allocates to each automobile insurer its proportion of the total premiums received each month by the RSP.
 Automobile insurers must include the third party liability insurance premiums allocated each month from the RSP on the Health Cost Recovery Report Automobile Accidents. - 12.
 The Health Cost Recovery Report may be submitted to TRA electronically through the Tax and Revenue Administration Client Self-Service (TRACS) system.
 The report must be received by TRA on or before March 15th of the year following the particular calendar year, together with the automobile insurer's remittance.
-For more information on how to file the report, refer to the Health Cost Recovery page of our website.
-For information on how to access TRACS, see the TRACS page of our website. - 13.
-There are several options for remitting Health Cost Recovery to TRA, including: - pay online using Electronic Payment through a financial institution; - pay using wire transfer; or - pay by mail, courier or in person.
-Cheques and money orders should be made payable to 'Government of Alberta'.

-For more information on making a payment to TRA, see the About making payments to Tax and Revenue Administration page of our website.

-14. A company that is licensed under the Insurance Act to provide insurance, but does not write third party liability insurance in Alberta during a calendar year is not required to file a Health Cost Recovery Report for a calendar year.
-If a company does not provide insurance in Alberta during a calendar year, it should notify TRA of this.
+For more information on how to file the report, refer to the Health Cost Recovery page of the Government of Alberta website.
+For information on how to access TRACS, see the TRACS page of the website. - 13.
+A company that is licensed under the Insurance Act to provide insurance but does not write third party liability insurance in Alberta during a calendar year is not required to file a Health Cost Recovery Report for a calendar year.
+If a company does not provide insurance in Alberta during a calendar year, it should notify TRA of this. - 14.
+For information on how to remit Health Cost Recovery to TRA, refer to the 'Making payments to Tax and Revenue Administration' page of the Government of Alberta website.